ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 ![](https://raw.Githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Pro.jpg) **Pro Tip**

 Arctos includes a helpful tool to help build complete urls for a host of known identifiers.
-If all you have is the identifier, but you believe it may be part os a url, use the **build** button at the far right of the identifier row to make use of the tool.
+If all you have is the identifier, but you believe it may be part of a url, use the **build** button at the far right of the identifier row to make use of the tool.

 * **identifier_relationship** documents how the identifier_value is related to the catalog record being entered.
 Default is self (the identifier is applied to the object or observation being cataloged).
 Values are selected from a [code table](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references).